Please note: Autumn at Oz is paused for 2025, but should be back in action for 2026.

 Driving Directions

 The town of Beech Mountain is about a two-hour, 80-mile drive from Asheville (near Banner Elk) through the mountains with multiple route options.
 The quickest is via I-40 East to Marion, then US 221 North to Linville & Banner Elk.
-The street address for Journey with Dorothy (tour starts at the ski resort): 1007 Beech Mountain Parkway, Beech Mountain.
-For Autumn at Oz (starts in the middle of town): 403 Beech Mountain Parkway, Beech Mountain.
-You will see signs as you enter the town of Beech Mountain.
-Shuttle buses take you to the park atop the mountain.
+For Autumn at Oz follow the signs to the parking area at 403 Beech Mountain Parkway, Beech Mountain.
+After getting wrist bracelets for entry, you'll catch a shuttle to the top of the mountain, where the Oz journey begins.

 - From the Greensboro/Winston-Salem Area: Take US 421 North to Boone.
 Turn left onto NC 105.
 Follow 105 for 15 miles and then turn right onto NC 184.
 Follow NC 184 to Banner Elk and then turn left onto NC 194/184.
 NC 184 will veer to the right and become South Beech Mountain Parkway.
 Follow NC 184/Beech Mountain Parkway into Town.